IBM/appmod-resorts/README.md

 ## 3. Download and run the Data Collector

-> If you don't want to run our sample app and the Data Collector in your own WAS environment, you can use the the files that we already collected and saved in [data/examples](data/examples).
+> If you don't want to run our sample app and the Data Collector in your own WAS environment, you can use the files that we already collected and saved in [data/examples](data/examples).
 Just upload them in [the next step](#4-upload-results-if-necessary) to continue.

 The Data Collector identifies which profiles are associated with the WebSphere installation along with the installed WebSphere and Java versions.
 It also identifies all WebSphere applications within each deployment manager and standalone profile.
 The tool generates one folder per profile and places analysis results within that directory.